Mark Strama: Private sector

 Strama returned to Austin to found NewVoter.com, the first company to register voters online.
 Working to bring the economy, efficiency, and convenience of new technology to the democratic process, Strama's company was acquired by New York-based Election.com in 2000, and helped over 700,000 Americans register to vote online in the 2000 election cycle.
 Strama was also considered a major factor in the success of the Arizona Democratic Party conducting their 2000 Presidential Primary over the internet He currently holds the franchise rights to the Sylvan Learning Centers in the Austin area.

 Campaign Academy Program

 In 2004, Strama created a program to involve college students in politics.
 The Campaign Academy allows them to work for his campaign and in turn, Strama invites speakers to give their insights on politics to the participants.
 In 2008, the Campaign Academy was opened up to people of all ages, including a 10-year-old and a 50-year-old, among many high school and college students.
 Speakers at the Campaign Academy have included former Democratic National Chairman Howard Dean, Christine Pelosi, Admiral Bob Inman, Garry Mauro, and U.S. Representative Lloyd Doggett.

+Google

+By 2013 there was some speculation that Strama might run for the United States Senate or Mayor of Austin.
+However, he unexpectedly announced that he was leaving politics to join Google.
+Mark spent ten years at Google working to upgrade internet quality in the United States.

+University of Texas

+Mark Strama is Director of the Annette Strauss Institute for Civic Life, and a Professor of Practice in the Department of Communication and Media Studies in the Moody College of Communication at the University of Texas.
+He also co-teaches Pathways to Civic Engagement in UT’s Plan II Honors program, alongside Professor Lee Walker.

 Personal life

 Strama speaks Spanish fluently.
 He married Austin television reporter Crystal Cotti soon after his 2004 election to office.
 Their first child, Victoria Rose Strama, was born in January 2007.
 They have since had two more daughters.
+He is also Chairman of the Board for United Way of Greater Austin.